klaudiohmmedeiros/gamificationdesigntest20261/README.md

 ## About the spreadsheets

-A template for the spreadsheet mentioned in the study, for visualization purposes, can be found here: [Class spreadsheets - Example 1.pdf](https://github.com/user-attachments/files/26869138/Class.spreadsheets.-.Example.1.pdf)
+A template for the spreadsheet mentioned in the study, for visualization purposes, can be found here: [Class spreadsheets - Example 1.pdf](https://github.com/user-attachments/files/26869138/Class.spreadsheets.-.Example.1.pdf).
+The game information is in another spreadsheet.
+This spreadsheet, for visualization purposes, can be found here: [Class spreadsheets - General.pdf](https://github.com/user-attachments/files/26869217/Class.spreadsheets.-.General.pdf)

 It's important to note that, in this template, all students' information are in the same Google Spreadsheet.
 Therefore, a student can view information about its peers.